oleoneto/django-clite/README.md

 ### Usage

 Specify the name of the project, followed by the name of each application you'd like to create inside your project.
 ```
-./generator.sh PROJECTNAME AppName1 AppName2
+./generator.sh PROJECTNAME ...apps
 ```

 ### Pull requests